donkahlero/HashTux/doc/Deployment.md

 - hashtux
 - hashtux_userstats
 - hashtux_userstats_chached_data

-<br />A user for accessing the database is also required.
+A user for accessing the database is also required.
 Password and name is at the admins discretion.
 Just change the config file accordingly.